OpenDSA/OpenDSA/RST/en/VisFormalLang/RegEx.rst

    :scripts: DataStructures/FLA/FA.js AV/VisFormalLang/Regular/REtoMinimizedDFACON.js lib/paper-core.min.js DataStructures/FLA/REtoFAController.js lib/underscore.js DataStructures/FLA/Discretizer.js
    :output: show

+Since every regular expression has an NFA that implements it, this means that the regular expressions are a subset of the regular languages.
+The next question is: Does every regular language have a regular expression?

 **Theorem:** Let :math:`L` be regular.
-Then :math:`\exists` R.E. such
-that :math:`L = L(r)`.
+Then there exists an R.E. such that :math:`L = L(r)`.

-Perhaps you see that any regular expression can be implemented as a NFA.
+Perhaps you thought it fairly intuitive to see that any regular expression can be implemented as a NFA, as described above.
-For most of us, its not obvious that any NFA can be converted to a regular expression.
+But for most of us, its not obvious that any NFA can be converted to a regular expression.
+This proof is rather difficult, and we are just going to give a sketch.

 | Proof Idea:
-|    Remove states sucessively, generating equivalent
+|   Use a process that removes states sucessively,
-     generalized transition graphs (GTG) until only two states are left (initial state and one final state).
+    generating equivalent generalized transition graphs (GTG) until only two states are left (the initial state and one final state), with the resulting regular expression as the transition.
-|    The transition between these states is a regular expression
+|   This regular expression left as the sole transition is equivalent
-     that is equivalent to the original NFA.
+    to the original NFA.

 **Definition:** A Generalized Transition Graph (GTG) is a transition graph whose edges can be labeled with any regular expression.